wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-endpoint-modernization-management-concepts-deployment-options/includes/5-identify-deployment-servicing-methods-for-microsoft-365-apps.md

 The update channel of Microsoft 365 Apps you deploy to the users in your organization can depend on several factors, such as application compatibility testing and user readiness.
 Not all users in your organization need to be on the same update channel.
 For example, you can provide your training department with current channel so they can start learning about the new Office features, while the rest of your organization is on semi-annual enterprise channel.

-The update channel that you choose for Microsoft 365 Apps doesn’t have to match the update channel for Windows 10 or Windows 11.
+The update channel that you choose for Microsoft 365 Apps doesn’t have to match the update channel for Windows client.
 For more information about update channels for Microsoft 365 apps, see [Overview of update channels for Microsoft 365 Apps](/DeployOffice/overview-update-channels?azure-portal=true).

 :::image type="content" source="../media/5-office-updates-cadfb3ff.png" alt-text="Update frequency":::